Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 We will now create an [API Key](/docs/proget/api/apikeys) allowing our local client to authenticate to our `internal-chocolatey` feed.
 This allows us to push packages to the feed.

-When creating an API Key, fill in the fields by selecting "Feeds (Use Certain Feeds)" as the "Feed Type" and selecting the `internal-chocolatey` feed.
+When creating an API Key, fill in the fields by selecting "Feed (use certain feeds)" as the "Key type" and selecting the `internal-chocolatey` feed.
 Then set the API key.
 You can use any alphanumeric sequence, or just leave it blank to autogenerate one.
-Ensure that the "View/Download" and "Add/Repackage" boxes are checked, and then select "Save".
+Ensure that the "View/Download" and "Add/Repackage" boxes are checked, and then select "Create API Key".

 ![](/resources/docs/proget-chocolatey-apikey-internal.png){height="" width="50%"}